verifiablesoftware/vsw/docs/vsw-DID-v1.0.md

 a tester, an auditor, and so on.
 The other type is to identify a unit of software, which we describe in more detail below.
 For both types, we use **did:sov** which is implemented using Indy Node and is compatible with ACA.py agent.

+For the DIDs representing participants, there are two sub-types:
+ - Public (write) DIDs: for participants who can issue credentials (write to the ledger)
+ - Peer DIDs: those who do not need to issue credentials by their own DIDs.

 To support these 2 types, we will need to design and publish 2 DID schemas.
 The design of these schemas is **to follow*.

 ## Authenticated Controllers
 Knowing who developed a piece of software is a critical factor for users to decide whether or how much